NhatNguyen2007/Web/README.md

-##Installation
-For This Project I used Xampp.
+## Installation For This Project I used Xampp

 1) Open PHPMyAdmin
 2) Import 'moviebook.sql' to your phpmyadmin